As of September 22, 2014, the NIDDK Clearinghouses Publication Catalog and Image Library sites will be unavailable until further notice.

 Good snacks to bring to the airport include gluten-free rice cakes, corn chips, nuts, and dried or fresh fruit.
 If you find out the airline does not prepare gluten-free meals, eat before you travel or bring a sandwich or more substantial snack to eat at the airport or on the plane.
 If you are traveling internationally, avoid packing large amounts of gluten-free food in case customs makes you leave it behind.

-- By land: If you are driving or taking a train, bring gluten-free crackers, cookies, and other snacks, or meal supplements such as bread.
+- By land: If you are driving or taking a train, bring gluten-free crackers, cookies, and other snacks, or meal supplements.
 You also can bring a cooler and pack perishable, gluten-free items such as meat, cheese, and yogurt, recommends Smith.
 You might want to invest in a cooler that plugs into the car and does not require ice, she said.
 You can plug the cooler in once you get to a hotel room so you will have enough food for the duration of your stay.

 Once you reach your destination, follow the same guidelines you did while traveling.
 Call ahead to restaurants with your request for a gluten-free meal, and confirm it once you arrive and again before you eat.